Why do we use certified non-GMO ingredients?

 Better for the environment

 Non-GMO farming helps keep the soil fertile and reduces soil erosion.
 It also inhibits the development of superweeds and superbugs, which are resistant to traditional, mild herbicides and pesticides.
-Without the need for toxic chemicals to control these pests, there are less toxic chemicals leaching into the soil.
-This maintains a healthy biodiversity among crops and animals.
-It also ensures that no chemicals are making their way into the water table.
+Without the need for toxic chemicals to control these pests, less harmful chemicals leach into the soil.
+This maintains a healthy biodiversity among crops and animals and ensures that no substances make their way into the water table.

 The Top 10 Non-GMO plant-based proteins

-Adults should aim to consume about 0.36 grams of protein per pound of body weight, per day.
-You can easily meet your recommend protein intake without needing to consume any from GMO protein sources.
+Adults should aim to consume about 0.36 grams of protein per pound of body weight per day.
+You can easily meet your recommended protein intake without needing to consume any GMO protein sources.

 Here are the top ten non-GMO plant-based proteins to help your hit your daily protein count: